THE CORTISOL DIET CONNECTION: HOW NUTRITION AFFECTS STRESS LEVELS

 Micronutrients and Their Role in Cortisol Regulation

 Micronutrients – vitamins and minerals – play an essential role in how your body manages cortisol and responds to daily demands.
-When these nutrients are present in sufficient amounts, they help support hormonal balance and improve overall resilience.

 Some micronutrients are particularly important in helping the body recover from ongoing stress and maintain a more stable internal environment.